-Since the 1960s, the Conservancy has acquired 7,841 acres of land in the hills

-Early years spent slowing the deforestation, but now the focus has turned towards active reforestation in the area
+- Since the 1960s, the Conservancy has acquired 7,841 acres of land in the hills - Early years spent slowing the deforestation, but now we would like to focus on active reforestation in the area

-- The Conservancy has developed several criteria, borrowing from multiple disciplines, for choosing optimal lands for reforestation

-- These criteria break nicely into three categories:
+- The Conservancy has developed several criteria, borrowing from multiple disciplines, for choosing optimal lands for reforestation - These criteria break nicely into three categories: - 1.
+Characteristics that improve lands for reforestation - 2.
+Characteristics that exclude lands for reforestation - 3.
+Characteristics that increase the amount of interior forest

-1. Characteristics that improve lands for reforestation
+- Characteristics that improve lands for reforestation: